 The aforementioned actions must be taken in order to exercise and carry out the Registrar’s legal obligations under this Act, including any specific powers and functions that the Registrar may, by order, specify, as well as to specify the local boundaries within which any additional or deputy Registrar may exercise and carry out those obligations.

 Section 4 of the Act provides for the mode of registration of the trade union.
 According to the Section, any seven or more than seven members of a trade union may by application apply for the registration of the trade union subject to the following two conditions:

 - At Least 7 members should be employed in the establishment on the date of the making of the application.

-Section 6 of the Act enlists the provisions which should be contained in the rules of trade union and it provides that no trade union shall be recognized unless it has established an executive committee in accordance with the provisions of the Act and its rules specify the following matters namely:
+Section 6 of the Act enlists the provisions which should be contained in the rules of trade union and it provides that no trade union shall be recognized unless it has established an executive committee in accordance with the provisions of the Act and its rules, specifies the following matters, namely:

 - Name of the trade union;